 Phone: +62 878-2414-0408

 Making our way to this coffee shop, I was amazed to see how present its western influences are.
 Indonesia is, after all, a colony of the Dutch East Indies.
 Owing to its topography, Bandung has cooler temperatures year-round than most other Indonesian cities.
-So getting here actually reminds me of Baguio – the pine trees, the chilly weather and even its lodges.
-Set in an intimate and charming log cabin that has only a few coveted tables, cues started piling up shortly after we arrived mid-morning for some snack.
+So getting here actually reminds me of Baguio – the pine trees, the chilly weather, and even its lodges.
+Set in an intimate and charming log cabin with only a few coveted tables, cues started piling up shortly after we arrived mid-morning for some snacks.

-Here I got to try out some of their famous snacks– cireng – fried flour dip with sauce that is made of brown sugar, tamarine and chili.
+Here I got to try out some of their famous snacks– cireng – fried flour dip with a sauce that is made of brown sugar, tamarind, and chili.
 Then there’s the banana fritters with cheese, sort of reminiscent of banana q in the Philippines.